- Course summary

 International entry criteria

-International students need to meet our English language requirement at either IELTS at 5.5 or above.
+International students need to meet our English language requirement at either IELTS at 7.0 or above, and a minimum of 7.0 for each of the 4 individual components (Reading, Writing, Speaking and Listening).

 Help with funding is available to a range of students, whether you are studying full or part-time, in your home country or overseas.